-- What information are we collecting from the users who are removing their profile?
+- What information are we collecting from the users who are removing their profiles?

 - Do we give them a choice to reactivate their profile?

-- Do the system retains data of user if they reactivate?
+- Does the system retain the data of the user if they reactivate?

-Once you answer these questions, you get the idea of why the users want to remove their data and deactivate their accounts.
-Based on that information, we get the idea to implement the account deactivation feature effectively.
+Once you answer these questions, you understand why the users want to remove their data and deactivate their accounts.
+Based on that information, we get the idea of implementing the account deactivation feature effectively.

-Each web app these days offer the system for the removal of data.
+These days, each web app offers a system for removing data.
 Also, such a feature has a simple remove account feature.
 However, you may find that a social network like Facebook doesn’t quickly remove your data.

-- Does the system offer any form of email confirmations?
+- Does the system offer any form of email confirmation?